dvanmosselbeen/dvm-docs/OS/GNU-Linux/gentoo.md

 ### keyboard layout

-Note the this is for a Belgian keyboard layout.
+Note this is for a Belgian keyboard layout.
 The delete key doesn\'t work like expected.

     # /etc/conf.d/keymaps
     # Use KEYMAP to specify the default console keymap.
 There is a complete tree